Yin Chengzong: Cultural Revolution

 Under Mao Zedong, music in China became increasingly politicised with elements of populism.
 Piano music now followed government guidelines.
 With the onset of the 1960s, this situation continued and music became increasingly censored and politicised.
 When the Cultural Revolution began in 1966 it, through the Red Guards, began to suppress 'bourgeois' elements in Chinese culture, such as those associated with Western culture.
 The piano and piano music fell under this bourgeois label.
 In 1964, the Socialist Education Movement caused Yin to be sent to rural Tong County near Beijing to work and learn orthodox ideologies.
 Despite attitudes towards the piano, Yin being received by Mao gave him a more solid political background that allowed him to continue to use the piano.
 Using his position, he set out to prove to the government that the piano was needed and could serve revolutionary ideas.

 To celebrate the 25th anniversary of Mao's speeches at the Yan'an forum on the role of arts and literature, the Central Government held a conference at the Great Hall of the People on 23 May 1967.
-With three other members of the Central Philharmonic, Yin played on the piano mainly Chairman Mao's quotation songs and his own compositions based off folk songs to a general audience.
+With three other members of the Central Philharmonic, Yin played on the piano mainly Chairman Mao's quotation songs and his own compositions based on folk songs to a general audience.
 He then began to arrange opera music onto the piano, attending the China Peking Opera Troupe for lessons.
 Yin also worked to compose music with the Central Philharmonic for their National Day performance at the National Culture Palace on 7 October 1967.
 Collaborating with actress Liu Changyu, who played in model operas, Yin's piano-accompanied version of The Legend of the Red Lantern was popular.
 On November 20, the version received the approval of Jiang, who also encouraged Yin to continue his work with the piano.
 In 1968, at the 49th anniversary celebrations of the Chinese Communist Party's founding, Jiang gave a positive response to the completed version by Yin, where the piano was to be emphasised.
 This helped shift the piano's status in the Cultural Revolution.
 Historian Richard Curt Kraus states that "Yin's experiments in writing Chinese music for the piano coincided with the musical interests of the woman who would become his most important patron, Jiang Qing".